Policy - VPAT®

 - VPAT 2.3 WCAG: WCAG 2.1 or ISO/IEC 40500 – W3C/WAI’s recently updated Web Content Accessibility Guidelines

-- VPAT 2.3 INT: Incorporates all three of the above standards.
+- VPAT 2.3 INT: Incorporate all three of the above standards

 Please note that WCAG 2.1 has now been incorporated into the EU, WCAG, and INT editions of the VPAT.